rcgprojectteam/ProjectTeamKnowledgebase/HowTo/Teams/Teams (application) QoS.md

 #Scripts  #teams #qos #voice

 Teams QoS is a multi-faceted project which encompasses the following:
-Teams Application and the underlying client-OS
+> - Teams Application and the underlying client-OS
-Managed Switches
-Appropriate VLAN isolation for Teams-specific hardware (handsets, etc.)
+> - Appropriate VLAN isolation for Teams-specific hardware (handsets, etc.)
-QoS/CoS/DSCP marking at L3 across the client's LAN (and private WAN where implemented) Sonicwall (or other firewall)
+> - QoS/CoS/DSCP marking at L3 across the client's LAN (and private WAN where implemented)
+> - Sonicwall (or other firewall) bandwidth management configuration
-Accurate knowledge of ISP-provisioned bandwidth on the DIA circuit Accurate measurement of delivered bandwidth on the DIA circuit Accurate knowledge of provisioned bandwidth on private Accurate measurement of delivered bandwidth on the DIA circuit
+> - Accurate knowledge of ISP-provisioned bandwidth on the DIA circuit
+> - Accurate measurement of delivered bandwidth on the DIA circuit
+> - Accurate knowledge of provisioned bandwidth on private WAN circuits
+> - Accurate measurement of delivered bandwidth on private WAN circuits

+## Teams Application packet marking
 The following will only result in the generated traffic (by the Teams Application) have appropriate DSCP flags.
 W/O implementing L3 QoS rules on switches, routers, and firewalls, this will have no impact on traffic flow.
 ```Powershell
 #-------------------------------------------------------------------------------------------------------------------------